“If All Their Sand Were Pearl.” Friday Flash Fics From Jeff Baker, June 28, 2024.

 Hi!
 I’m Mike Mayak, I also write as Jeff Baker and I’m the current moderator for the monthly Flash Fiction Draw Challenge, which was started by ‘Nathan Burgoine a few years ago and carried on by Cait Gordon and Jeffrey Ricker.
 It’s a monthly writing challenge mainly for stress-free fun that anyone can play.

 Here’s how it works: the first Monday of every month I draw three cards; a heart, a diamond and a club.
 These correspond to a list naming a genre, a setting and an object that must appear in the story.
 Participants write up a flash fiction story, 1,000 words or less, post it to their website and link it here in the comments.
-I’ll post the results (and hopefully have one of my own written!) the week of April 15th, 2024.
+I’ll post the results (including, hopefully, one of my own!)

 So, get to writing and I’ll post the results next week!
 And I’m putting the 2024 Flash Draw sheet at the end of this message, again! (* indicates those have been used.)

-Thanks for playing, and I’ll see you next week!
+Thanks for playing, and I’ll see you in a couple of weeks!

 And have fun!